LexBorisoff/web-cli/README.md

 ## Creating a config project

-Web CLI allows you to create a config by scaffolding a TypeScript project and then running it with an npm script defined in the project's `package.json`.
+Web CLI allows you to create a config by scaffolding a TypeScript project and then running it with an npm script defined in `package.json`.
 Even if you are not familiar with TypeScript, you should be able to quickly grasp and navigate around the created application.

 First, run the following command in the directory where you want to create the project.